shawnvarma/shawnvarma.github.io/README.md

 I'm interested in AI for medical imaging with a focus on segmentation, classification, and agentic workflows.

+Feel free to reach out if you have any questions at varma3211@gmail.com

 ### Recent Projects

 - [Skull Defect Detection.pdf](projects/skull-defect-detection/assets/images/Skull%20Defect%20Detection%20Using%20CT%20Foundation%20Embeddings.pdf)